-However, there are ways to keep employees motivated and engaged in the office, and we can learn a lot from the successes of other noteworthy organizations.
-Take a look at how eight leaders from across the country and with various backgrounds engage employees in the workplace.
+There are ways to keep employees motivated and engaged in the office, however, and we can learn a lot from the successes of other noteworthy organizations.
+Take a look at what employee engagement means, why it matters and how company leaders engage employees in the workplace.

 How to Engage Employees